Botswana: The Ultimate Photographic Safari – Photo Tour

 Climate: Warm – Hot

-Reserve your spot for this fantastic photography tour, accompanied by two professional wildlife photographers.
+Reserve your spot for this fantastic photography tour.
+Indeed you are accompanied by two professional wildlife photographers.
 After your booking, we will send you a list of all the details.
 Please, do not hesitate to contact us for any inquiries you may have.

-Scheduling your arrival: Arrive on the 26th of October 2017 in Maun / Botswana.
+Scheduling your arrival: Meet in Maun / Botswana.
 A day before your photographic safari tour starts.
-Please meet Peter and Anette for dinner.
+Meet me for dinner in Maun.